clarafy/clarafy.github.io/index.md

   type="text/javascript">
 </script>

-I am a final-year Ph.D. candidate in [Electrical Engineering and Computer Sciences](https://eecs.berkeley.edu) at UC Berkeley, advised by [Jennifer Listgarten](http://www.jennifer.listgarten.com/) and [Michael I. Jordan](https://people.eecs.berkeley.edu/~jordan/).
-I am a member of [BAIR](https://bair.berkeley.edu/) and work on statistical and machine learning methods for engineering biological systems.
+I am a machine learning scientist at Genentech, Prescient Frontier Research.
+I work on methods for trustworthy scientific inquiry using machine learning, particularly in the context of drug discovery.
+I received my Ph.D. in [Electrical Engineering and Computer Sciences](https://eecs.berkeley.edu) from UC Berkeley in August 2023, advised by [Michael I. Jordan](https://people.eecs.berkeley.edu/~jordan/) and [Jennifer Listgarten](http://www.jennifer.listgarten.com/).
+My work was generously supported by an NSF Graduate Research Fellowship.
 Prior to Berkeley, I was a Google AI Resident and also conducted marine biologging fieldwork with [Kakani Katija](https://www.mbari.org/katija-kakani/) at the [Monterey Bay Aquarium Research Insitute](https://www.mbari.org/).
-I received my B.S. in [Computer Science](https://cs.stanford.edu/) in 2016 from Stanford University, where I was fortunate to work with [Marius Cătălin Iordan](http://www.princeton.edu/~miordan/), [Fei-Fei Li](http://vision.stanford.edu/feifeili/), and [Stephen Boyd](http://stanford.edu/~boyd).
-My work was generously supported by an NSF Graduate Research Fellowship.
+I received my B.S. in [Computer Science](https://cs.stanford.edu/) in 2016 from Stanford University.

 Beyond research, I am an avid hiker, religious fan of artistic gymnastics, and proud mom to an extraordinary son.

 My email is **clarafy at berkeley dot edu**.
-Please reach out if you would like to chat!
+Please reach out if you would like to chat!a

 ## select recent work